HusneShabbir/rhdh-Lightspeed-Evaluation/README.md

 * Make sure to configure the local LLM judge before running tests
 * Valid bearer token is required for API authentication
 * Test results are automatically saved to `test_history.jsonl`
+* Playwright is required for token extraction if `Base_Url` points to the local Lightspeed backend